SmileiPIC/Smilei/doc/Sphinx/post-processing.rst

 Tutorial
 ^^^^^^^^

-If you don't know how to run :program:`smilei`, please refer to the appropriate documentation first.
-The commands can vary depending on your system and installation.
-A typical example of the command to run :program:`smilei` is:
-``mpiexec -np 1 smilei mycase.py``
+Before you start this tutorial, :ref:`learn how to run Smilei <run>`.

 .. rubric:: 1.
 Running the test case